 Be aware of special occasions and celebrations, as they pose an increased risk.
 With the increase in food (and sometimes alcohol) consumption away from home and all the rush and excitement, you and others may not be as careful about your special food needs as you normally are.

-Food labelling laws in Australia state that the nine most common allergens, peanut, tree nuts (e.g. pecan and hazelnut), cow’s milk, egg, fish, shellfish (e.g. prawns, lobster), sesame, soy and gluten-containing cereals, must be declared on packaging.
+Food labelling laws in Australia state that the 10 most common allergens, peanut, tree nuts (e.g. pecan and hazelnut), cow’s milk, egg, fish, shellfish (e.g. prawns, lobster), sesame, soy, gluten-containing cereals and lupins must be declared on packaging.
 Some food such as those sold fresh in delicatessens, butchers or cafes must either have ingredients displayed or have ingredients available in case a customer asks about allergen content.

 Read all product labels every time you purchase a product.
 Food labels, ingredient listings and allergen warning statements can change without warning.